 The Wendy Syndrome: Caring for Others and Neglecting Yourself

 It is important that we take care of ourselves in order to be able to care for other people and other responsibilities.
-If we don’t do so, our health, happiness, and personal growth can be extremely affected.
+If we don’t, our health, happiness, and personal growth can be affected.

-When speaking about The Wendy Syndrome, many people think that the description of this behavior given by popular psychology is somewhat outdated and typical of past generations (of our mothers and grandmothers).
+When speaking about The Wendy Syndrome, many people think that the description given by popular psychology is somewhat outdated and typical of past generations (of our mothers and grandmothers).

-But nothing is further from reality.
-The need to care for our partners, of giving them our all, and of putting their needs before our own, is something that is viewed as normal today.
-There are many women who make the mistake of “loving too much” and then begin to have lower self-esteem.
+But nothing could be further from the reality.
+The need to care for our partners, give them our all, and put their needs before our own, is something that is viewed as normal today.

 The Wendy Syndrome, the perfect woman for a Peter Pan

 Do you remember the personalities of Wendy Darling and Peter Pan from the famous book by James M. Barrie?

 Peter is a young boy who refuses to grow up.
 He doesn’t want to have the responsibilities of an adult, and seeks a life of adventure without ever having to enter the realm of stability and maturity.

 Peter Pan, therefore, depicts immature men.
 They are not only unable to take responsibility for their own life, but also that of others.